-Dependent care expenses must be for the care of one or more qualifying dependents.
-A qualifying dependent is a child younger than 13-years-old who is claimed as an exemption for federal income tax purposes, or an adult older than 13-years-old who resides with the participant and is mentally or physically incapable of self-care.

-Dependent care expenses must be incurred in order to allow the participant (and their spouse if married) to work and include costs such as babysitters, daycare centers, pre-school tuition, before and after-school care, and summer day camps.
+To qualify, dependent care expenses must be for the care of one or more qualifying dependents.
+A qualifying dependent is a child under the age of 13 whom you claim as an exemption for federal income tax purposes.
+A qualifying dependent can also be an adult dependent, over the age of 13, who resides with you and is mentally or physically incapable of self care.
+In addition, dependent care expenses must be incurred in order to allow you (and your spouse if you are married) to work.
+Dependent care expenses include costs for babysitters, daycare centers, preschool tuition, before and after-school care, summer day camps.
 Dependent care expenses do not include amounts paid for "overnight" camps or regular school tuition for kindergarten or higher grades.

-Incurred dependent care expenses will be reimbursed, up to the total amount credited to the account.
-Participants must use the entire balance of the Dependent Care FSA each year.
-Any balance remaining after the end of the plan year will become subject to forfeit.
+You will be reimbursed for incurred dependent care expenses up to the total amount of money credited to your account.
+You must spend all of the money in your dependent care FSA each year.
+Any money remaining in your account following the end of the plan year will become subject to forfeiture if it is not claimed by the claims filing deadline.